Congratulations on adopting a DogWatch dog

 Introducing a new dogs to other dogs in the house

-· Introduce your new dog to you own dog outside the house on neutral territory and take a walk prior to entering the home.
+Introduce your new dog to you own dog outside the house on neutral territory and take them for a walk prior to entering the home so they are not in a confined space.
+Ideally you need two confident, positive people, more if you have several dogs.

-· Keep all toys and food chews away especially if you have other dogs or animals until you know your new dog
+Keep all toys and food chews out of site until you are sure of your new dog and your existing dogs behaviour.

 Introducing a new dog to your cats